Sun Yat-sen: Forerunner of revolution

 In Mainland China, Sun is seen as a Chinese nationalist, a proto-socialist, and the first president of a Republican China and is highly regarded as the Forerunner of the Revolution (革命先行者).
-He is even mentioned by name in the preamble to the Constitution of the People's Republic of China.
-In recent years, the leadership of the Chinese Communist Party has increasingly invoked Sun, partly as a way of bolstering Chinese nationalism in light of the Chinese economic reform and partly to increase connections with supporters of the Kuomintang on Taiwan, which the People's Republic of China sees as allies against Taiwan independence.
+He is mentioned by name in the preamble to the Constitution of the People's Republic of China.
+In recent years, the leadership of the Chinese Communist Party has increasingly invoked Sun, partly as a way of bolstering Chinese nationalism in light of the reform and opening up and partly to increase connections with supporters of the Kuomintang on Taiwan, which the People's Republic of China sees as allies against Taiwan independence.
 Sun's tomb was one of the first stops made by the leaders of both the Kuomintang and the People First Party on their pan-blue visit to mainland China in 2005.
 A massive portrait of Sun continues to appear in Tiananmen Square for May Day and National Day.

 In 1956, Mao Zedong said, "Let us pay tribute to our great revolutionary forerunner, Dr. Sun Yat-sen!... he bequeathed to us much that is useful in the sphere of political thought."

 Xi Jinping incorporates Sun's legacy into his discourse on national rejuvenation.
 Xi describes Sun as the first person to propose a method for Chinese revival, including adopting the first blueprint for China's modernization.